Tyreek Hill Player Prop Bets for NFL Week 11 - Kansas City vs. Dallas - NewsBreak

 Matchup vs. Dallas

-- Hill totaled 64 receiving yards in his only career matchup against the Cowboys, 23.5 fewer than his over/under for Sunday's game.
+- Hill's 64 receiving yards in his one matchup against the Cowboys are 23.5 fewer than his over/under for Sunday's game.

 - Hill caught a touchdown pass in that outing against the Cowboys.